 Woman found dead at railway station was strangulated: Report

-A young woman, found dead in a suitcase at a railway station in south Mumbai, was pregnant and might have been raped before being killed, Railway Police said.
+A young woman, found dead in a suitcase at a railway station in south Mumbai, was pregnant and might have been raped before being killed, Railway Police said on Wednesday.

 Mumbai: A young woman, found dead in a